Grand Unified origin of gauge interactions and families replication in the Standard Model

-Heavy states corresponding to adjoint representations of $\E{6} \times \SU{3}{F}$ such as $\left(\bm{1}, \bm{8} \right)$, $\left( \bm{78},\bm{1} \right)$, etc, develop their masses of order $M_{\rm GUT}$.
-Their scalar \vevs further trigger the subsequent rank- and SUSY-preserving SSB steps indicated in Eqs.~(\ref{eq:orbifolding}), (\ref{eq:E6SSB}), and (\ref{eq:Tri-SSB}).
-For example, the $\SU{3}{F}$-adjoint ($\E{6}$-singlet) superfield $\bm{\Delta}^a_{\rm F}\equiv \left(\bm{1},\bm{8} \right)$ has a large mass term $\mu_{\bm{1}} = M_{\rm GUT}$ in the superpotential, which together with a cubic term triggers a rank- and SUSY-preserving \vev in one of its scalar components $\langle\tilde\Delta^{a=8}_{\rm F}\rangle\equiv M_{\rm 3F}$ at a nearly degenerate scale, $M_{3\ro{F}} \simeq M_{\rm GUT}$ \cite{Camargo-Molina:2017kxd}.
+The large $\E{6}$ representations $\bm{\Sigma}, \bm{\Sigma}^\prime$ and $\bm{\Psi}$ trigger (through their scalar \vevs) the spontaneous rank- and SUSY-preserving breaking of $\E{6}$ symmetry at $M_6$ scale in Eq.~(\ref{eq:E6SSB}), while the components of the $\mathbb{Z}_2$-even $\E{6}$-adjoint representation $\bm{{\cal A}}$ play a critical role in triggering the subsequent trinification SSB in Eq.~(\ref{eq:Tri-SSB}).
+All these fields conveniently received large masses and can be integrated out below either $M_6$ (large $\E{6}$ reps) or $M_3$ (adjoint $\E{6}$ rep) scale in the considered SUSY GUT.
+Taking the trinification breaking at $M_3$ scale as an example, the $\SU{3}{L,R}$-adjoint superfields $\bm{\Delta}^a_{\rm L,R}\subset \left(\bm{78},\bm{1} \right)$ (see Table~\ref{tab:Superfields}) originating from $\bm{{\cal A}}$ superfield have a universal mass term $\mu_{\bm{78}} \sim M_{\rm GUT}$ in the superpotential, which together with a cubic term triggers a rank- and SUSY-preserving \vev in one of its scalar components $\langle\tilde\Delta^{a=8}_{\rm L,R}\rangle\equiv M_{\rm 3}$ \cite{Camargo-Molina:2017kxd}.
 The SUSY-preserving breaking of a gauge symmetry implies that the $D$- and $F$-terms have to vanish separately.
-This means that the scalar potential has zero value in both the $\SU{3}{F}$-symmetric and $\SU{3}{F}$-broken vacua in the exact SUSY case.
-Thus, the presence of even a tiny soft-SUSY breaking effect already at the $M_{\rm GUT}$ scale is needed to make these vacua non-equivalent \cite{Witten:1981nf}, hence, enabling the $\SU{3}{F}$ SSB.
-As a result, all the components of $\bm{\Delta}^a_{\rm F}$ acquire a universal mass, $M_{\Delta_{\ro{F}}}\sim M_{3\ro{F}}$ due to $D$-terms and thus are integrated out below the $M_{\Delta_{\ro{F}}}$ scale.
-Notably, this breaking enables for a phenomenologically consistent splitting between the second- and third-generation quark masses already at tree level with only two distinct quark Yukawa couplings below $M_6$.
-Let us explore this interesting phenomenon in more detail.
+This means that the scalar potential has zero value in both the $\SU{3}{L,R}$-symmetric and $\SU{3}{L,R}$-broken vacua in the exact SUSY case.
+Thus, the presence of even a tiny soft-SUSY breaking effect already at the $M_{\rm GUT}$ scale is needed to make these vacua non-equivalent \cite{Witten:1981nf}, hence, enabling the trinification SSB in Eq.~(\ref{eq:Tri-SSB}).
+As a result, all the components of $\bm{\Delta}^a_{\rm L,R}$ acquire a universal mass, $M_{\Delta_{\ro{L,R}}}\sim M_{3}$ due to $D$-terms and thus are integrated out below the $M_{\Delta_{\ro{L,R}}}\sim M_{\rm 3}$ scale.